wmcb91/tic-tac-toe/README.md

 deployed the game and did not have too much trouble initially.
 But when I tried to include the [?over=] query in my get request things went a bit off the rails.
 I did not realize I needed to redeploy each change for a while and wasted a bit of time not understanding why any debugging techniques were working.
+Then I decided to use different technique for getting games won and finished that.
+Finally, I had a working site (sort of).

-Future Changes
+# Future Changes
  - Cut down on code by changing event to call only API and have UI affected based on .success or .failure.
  - Add local storage to keep player logged in on refresh
+ -  Prevent logging player out when page refreshed
+ -  Make X and O hover over space before pick
+ -  Alternate who gets the first move of each game
+ -  Prompt confirmation if player tries to start new game before previous game is over
+ -  Make ‘play again' button work for gameOver modal
+ -  Add x out button to new game error message
+ -  Clear log-in field after log out
+ -  Clear password field after clear password
+ -  Once space is occupied, remove a:hover property
+ -  Don’t allow X’s or O’s to be highlighted

-Bugs:
+# Bugs:
  - If you press new game btn too quickly after pressing sign in, you will get error message and it will stay.
 Happens if you click before API processes because in browser events take priority in stack.
 Possible
    fixes: don't allow click for X milliseconds after log in click or just make an x out button on the error message.

  - Requesting player data ends game progress.
 Board becomes undefined.

+ - Breakpoint formatting.